Plan With Your Advisor

 • Planned Giving Options

-The future of the Eau Claire Community Foundation and its ability to benefit the residents of the greater Eau Claire area is assured by the continued generosity of our donors.
+The future of ECCF and its ability to benefit the residents of the greater Eau Claire area is assured by the continued generosity of our donors.
 When it comes to making a long-term impact, there are many giving options to choose from.
 Through planned giving, you can help your clients further our mission while providing them with tax or other financial benefits.
 Learn more by becoming a Legacy Society Member.

 • ECCF Investment Fund Options